AswinSunil/url-shortener/README.md

 Requirements:
 1. A github account
 2. VS Code - install it from the Appstore
-3. Git - install using the command sudo apt install git
+3. Git - install using the command sudo apt install git in your laptop terminal.
 _______________________________________________________________________________

 Create a new repo in GitHub called url-shortener using the github website.